Rules of baseball: General structure

 Each half-inning, the goal of the defending team is to get three members of the other team out.
 A player who is out must leave the field and wait for his next turn at bat.
 There are many ways to get batters and baserunners out; some of the most common are catching a batted ball in the air, tag outs, force outs, and strikeouts.
-After the fielding team has put out three players from the opposing team, that half of the inning is over and the team in the field and the team at bat switch places; there is no upper limit to the number that may bat in rotation before three outs are recorded.
+After the fielding team has put out three players, that half of the inning is over and the team in the field and the team at bat switch places; there is no upper limit to the number that may bat in rotation before three outs are recorded.
 Going through the entire order in an inning is referred to as "batting around" and it is indicative of a high-scoring inning.
 A complete inning consists of each opposing side having a turn (three outs) on offense.

 The goal of the team at bat is to score more runs than the opposition; a player may do so by batting, then becoming a baserunner, touching all the bases in order (via one or more plays), and finally touching home plate.
 A player may also become a baserunner by being inserted as a pinch-runner.
 To that end, the goal of each batter is to enable baserunners to score or to become a baserunner himself.
 The batter attempts to hit the ball into fair territory—between the baselines—in such a way that the defending players cannot get them or the baserunners out.
 In general, the pitcher attempts to prevent this by pitching the ball in such a way that the batter cannot hit it cleanly or, ideally, at all.